-The recent shootings in the nation's schools have highlighted the responsibilities of parents for their children's criminal actions.
-Aside from the extremely painful consequences for children who commit criminal acts using guns, parents may also be found liable for failing to take reasonable steps to prevent their children from obtaining guns.
+Recent shootings in the nation's schools, and other cases in which injuries have resulted from the malicious actions of minors who have gained access to deadly weapons, have highlighted the responsibilities of parents for their children's criminal actions.
+Aside from the harm done to the victims of such crimes and the extremely painful and life-altering consequences for children who commit criminal acts using guns, parents may also be found liable for failing to take reasonable steps to prevent their children from obtaining guns.

 Q: We keep a registered gun in our house for protection.
 Can we be held liable if one of our children finds the gun and harms someone else?

 A: Generally, parents can only be held liable for the intentional (willful and malicious) criminal or tortious acts of their children that cause personal injury or death to another, and for acts such as theft or vandalism that cause loss or damage.
 Under the current version of Ohio Revised Code Section 3109.10, the statutory limit for liability is $10,000 plus the costs of the legal action.
 The improper or illegal use of a gun by a child resulting in injury or death to another is covered by this parental liability statute.

 If the parent or custodian is careless (negligent) in storing a gun, or permits the child to have access to it, the parent can be held liable for negligence in failing to properly secure the weapon or simply permitting the child to have access to it.
 Claims against the parent in this regard are typically known as “negligent entrustment” or “negligent supervision.”
 Civil liability is but one of two possible consequences to parents if a child improperly uses a gun.